Technology during World War I

 World War I weapons included types standardised and improved over the preceding period, together with some newly developed types using innovative technology and a number of improvised weapons used in trench warfare.
 Military technology of the time included important innovations in machine guns, grenades, and artillery, along with essentially new weapons such as submarines, poison gas, warplanes and tanks.

 The earlier years of the First World War could be characterized as a clash of 20th-century technology with 19th-century military science creating ineffective battles with huge numbers of casualties on both sides.
-On land, the quick descent into trench warfare came as a surprise, and only in the final year of the war did the major armies make effective steps in revolutionizing matters of command and control and tactics to adapt to the modern battlefield and start to harness the myriad new technologies to effective military purposes.
+On land, the quick descent into trench warfare came as a surprise.
+It was only in the final year of the war that the major armies made effective steps in revolutionizing matters of command and control and tactics to adapt to the modern battlefield and start to harness the myriad new technologies to effective military purposes.
 Tactical reorganizations (such as shifting the focus of command from the 100+ man company to the 10+ man squad) went hand-in-hand with armoured cars, the first submachine guns, and automatic rifles that a single individual soldier could carry and use.

 Trench warfare

-The new metallurgical and chemical industries created new firepower that briefly simplified defense before novel approaches to attack evolved.
-The application of infantry rifles, rifled artillery with hydraulic recoil mechanisms, barbed wire, zigzag trenches and machine guns made it difficult or nearly impossible to cross defended ground.
-The hand grenade, long used in crude form, developed rapidly as an aid in attacking trenches.
-Probably the most important was the introduction of high explosive shells, which dramatically increased the lethality of artillery over the 19th-century equivalents.
+Much of the combat involved trench warfare, in which hundreds often died for each metre gained.
+Many of the deadliest battles in history occurred during World War I. Such battles include Ypres, the Marne, Cambrai, the Somme, Verdun, and Gallipoli.
+The Germans employed the Haber process of nitrogen fixation to provide their forces with a constant supply of gunpowder despite the British naval blockade.
+Artillery was responsible for the largest number of casualties and consumed vast quantities of explosives.

 Trench warfare led to the development of the concrete pill box, a small, hardened blockhouse that could be used to deliver machine gun fire.
 Pillboxes could be placed across a battlefield with interlocking fields of fire.

 Because attacking an entrenched enemy was so difficult, tunnel warfare became a major effort during the war.
 Once enemy positions were undermined, huge amounts of explosives would be planted and detonated to prepare for an overland charge.
 Sensitive listening devices that could detect the sounds of digging were crucial for defense against these underground incursions.
 The British proved especially adept at these tactics, thanks to the skill of their tunnel-digging "sappers" and the sophistication of their listening devices.

 During the war, the immobility of trench warfare and a need for protection from snipers created a requirement for loopholes both for discharging firearms and for observation.
 Often a steel plate was used with a "key hole", which had a rotating piece to cover the loophole when not in use.